Published in The Express Tribune

 Which leads us to the legacy that burns brightest: Tassaduq Hussain Jillani and the protection of Pakistan’s minorities.

 What followed was a landmark judgment: SMC 1 of 2014, a suo motu for when it actually counted.
-In a beautiful example of adjudication, beginning with the Prophet Muhammad (P.B.U.H.)’s final sermon, Justice Jillani lamented a society riven by sectarian evil, and the importance of Article 20 in overcoming it.
+In a beautiful example of adjudication, beginning with the Prophet Muhammad’s (PBUH) final sermon, Justice Jillani lamented a society riven by sectarian evil, and the importance of Article 20 in overcoming it.

-In a 32-page primer, the C.J. quoted from Shakespeare, from Voltaire, from John Stuart Mill.
+In a 32-page primer, the CJ quoted from Shakespeare, from Voltaire, from John Stuart Mill (though it may be remiss here not to mention the latter two gents as antagonists toward brown civilisations: Voltaire’s nauseating prejudices, and Mill’s love letters to empire).
 He held that the right to religious conscience was a fundamental right, and that the same right made no distinction between Muslim and non-Muslim.

 His directives were as clear: a federal task force to encourage tolerance, a special police force for minorities’ places of worship, reform in curriculum, the enforcement of quotas and the punishment for hate speech.